Dier 'Alla Inscription

 5. Walvoord JF and Zuck RB, eds., Bible Knowledge Commentary, Wheaton: Victor Books, (1985).

-Copyright ©2011 Helpmewithbiblestudy.org.
+Copyright © 2011 Helpmewithbiblestudy.org.
 All rights to this material are reserved.
 We encourage you to print the material for personal and non-profit use or link to this site.
-You may not distribute articles to other web locations for retrieval or mirror at any other site.
+If you find this article to be a blessing, please share the link so that it may rise in search engine rankings.